Business Lasting Powers of Attorney

 Essentially a BLPA gives your attorney the ability to continue the day to day operation of your business.

 By risk managing and planning ahead, you can create a BLPA that appoints an individual of your choosing, someone who has the necessary understanding, skills and ability, and who understands your particular business.
 That person is known as your attorney and, if the worst were to happen, is on hand to handle the day to day affairs of your business.

 A financial and property attorney for business affairs will be authorised to deal with the business accounts, any assets and investments of the business, and enter into (or otherwise deal with) contracts on behalf of the business.
 They may continue to pay staff and access accounts, as well as dealing with suppliers and financial institutions.

 As a business owner, if you are deemed to lack mental capacity then you may be unable to give a valid receipt when it comes to the sale of any interest or shares in the business.
 Without a valid receipt, any purported sale becomes tainted.

-The existence of a BLPA which appoints a business attorney would prevent this and mean that a suitably skilled attorney is on hand to facilitate the transfer and give valid receipt.
+The existence of a BLPA that appoints a business attorney would prevent this and mean that a suitably skilled attorney is on hand to facilitate the transfer and give a valid receipt.

 If your business is part of a regulated sector or your partnership agreement or articles of association require it, it may be mandatory to ensure that your business affairs are handled separately to your personal affairs.

-Redkite’s experts are on hand to guide you through the considerations you should have in mind when choosing your attorney.
-Importantly, it should be someone who is familiar with your business and someone in whom you trust.
+At Redkite Solicitors our experts are on hand to guide you through the considerations you should have in mind when choosing your attorney.
+Importantly, it should be someone who is familiar with your business and someone whom you trust.

-Your attorney must fully understand the role they may be required to take on and agree to it, an attorney who acts without the necessary competency or skill may be the subject of litigation.
+Your corporate and commercial attorney must fully understand the role they may be required to take on and agree to it, an attorney who acts without the necessary competency or skill may be the subject of litigation.